Name: Lesley Jane

 List five skills/qualifications that you think are important to have before launching a storefront.
 Marketing, sales, effective communication skills (both written and spoken), passion, drive, resilience (more than five, I know).

 What’s the most effective marketing tool that you’ve been using recently?
 Instagram, Google+, other forms of social media

 What’s more important when opening a storefront: Location, having a nice cash cushion, or having a lot of retail experience?
 I would have placed good location very high on the list a few years ago, but the trend of online shopping has changed all that.
 Conversely, if you have a good cash cushion and no buying experience, it’s going to be hard to succeed.
 You really have to know how to buy and how much to buy to meet your sales goals.

 How do you decide which vendors/products/brands you want to carry in your store?
 I’m always searching for new lines.
 I look for up and coming brands.
 I don’t buy deep because I want my merchandise constantly changing.
-I buy for look, fit, availability, and price.
+I buy for look, fit, availability, and price, and whenever I see my niece’s toys, I have always wondered Where Do The Liquidated Toys Come From?
+This leads me into thinking from different sides.
 I include my sales staff in my buying decisions.

 Do you carry any local vendors/brands?
 Yes, I buy jewelry from local artists.
 I like the idea of one-of-a-kind jewelry items.

 What’s the biggest challenge you face in running your business?
 Honestly, knowing how customers will react to my merchandise mix.